dkazakov8/reactive-route/docs/guide/routes-configuration.md

 }
 ```

-Be sure to always use `return` with `config.redirect` and `config.preventRedirect()`.
+Always remember to use `return` with `config.redirect` and `config.preventRedirect` to ensure proper flow control.

-Uncatched errors in `beforeEnter` or `beforeLeave` will lead to the rendering of "internalError" route,
+Uncaught errors in `beforeEnter` or `beforeLeave` will lead to the rendering of the "internalError" route,
-so be sure to handle errors here with `try-catch` or `Promise.catch()`.
+so it's important to handle errors properly using `try-catch` blocks or `Promise.catch()` methods.

-Note that these guards are called on dynamic parameters change, but not called on query change.
+Note that these guards are called on dynamic parameter changes, but not called on query changes.
-This behavior may become configurable in the next versions.
+This behavior may become configurable in future versions.

 ### Accessing Route Information

-The `config` is an object with parameters as follows
+The `config` is an object with parameters as follows:

 ```typescript
 type TypeLifecycleConfig = {